bitlabstudio/django-privacy/README.rst

 Default: 1

-Default clearance level if a field has no one assigned.
+Default clearance level if a field has no privacy setting assigned.

 Usage
 -----